 King Hall graduates from the class of 1990 and beyond are eligible to receive benefits if they borrowed federal and private educational loans for the J.D.
 Program.
 In addition, federal and alternative loans received for undergraduate and other graduate-level study are considered part of the total debt eligible for repayment assistance.
 Regents or private Bar loans are not eligible for repayment assistance.
 Loans must be in repayment status to qualify for LRAP funding.
 Loans in forbearance or deferment are not eligible for LRAP assistance.

 Assistance is provided to King Hall graduates who perform law-related work for nonprofit organizations qualifying for tax exemption under IRS Code Sections 501(c)(3), (4), or (5) or who are employed directly by a local, state, or federal government agency.
-Employment must be no less than 75% time.
+Employment must be no less than 50% time (20 hours per week).

-- A fully copy of the LRAP By-Laws is available here .
+A full copy of the LRAP By-Laws is available here .